DRUNK DRIVING / DRUNK DRIVING ACCIDENT / OVER .08 / REFUSAL

 The British Columbia Superintendent of Motor Vehicles is serious about enforcing good driving, as is the Court when it imposes prohibitions.
 Although most “driving while prohibited” charges are under the Motor Vehicle Act and are thus not criminal, they are considered serious.
 They routinely carry jail sentences (often automatic), and almost always more prohibitions.
 The government has armed Prosecutors with many “shortcuts” to prove the case, and drivers charged with the offence need and deserve proper representation.
 With that, success is far more common.

 DRIVING WITHOUT DUE CARE & ATTENTION

-This offence is charged under the Motor Vehicle Act.
-The Crown need only prove certain aspects of poor driving on the part of the accused; and the accused must then show that the poor driving was done without negligence or fault on his part.
-These cases can be technical in nature, may provide many defences depending on the driver’s knowledge and actions at the relevant time and often have important consequences to the driver’s insurance coverage.
+As such, these cases can be technical in nature, may provide many defences depending on the driver’s knowledge and actions at the relevant time and often have important consequences to the driver’s insurance coverage.
 The assistance of an experienced and skilful lawyer can make a big difference.